zelikos/rannum/README.md

 ## Building

-RanNum is designed for and developed on [elementary OS].
+Roll-It is designed for and developed on [elementary OS].
 You'll need the following dependencies to build it yourself:

 * libgranite-dev
 * libgtk-3-dev